A statistical method for crack pre-detection in 3D concrete images: Crack segmentation

 \subsection{Geometry of the binary image $L_\mathcal{S}$}

-In this section, we propose a method to study the geometry of local structure elements, helping to distinguish cracks from noise such as air pores, stones, steel rodes, etc. within concrete structures.
-The key idea is to create a grid of relatively small images out of $W$, where any existing cracks are expected to exhibit relevant geometry features minimally affected by noise.
-The proper selection of subimage size is crucial to prevent statistical flattening, a phenomenon that can occur when the size is either too large or too small.
-Under these conditions, differences in shapes between noise and cracks become reliable contributors for further assessment.
+In this section, we propose a method to study the geometry of local structure elements, helping to distinguish cracks from noise such as air pores, stones, steel rods, etc. within concrete structures.
+By subdividing $W$ into small regions, we retain the essential crack geometry while limiting noise effects.
+The subimage size must be well calibrated to avoid losing geometric contrast.
+At an appropriate scale, cracks and noise exhibit reliably different geometry.